Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 The /portfolio/ collection:

-Try to keep collection filters unique from one another, to avoid issues with rendering and pagination.
+Keep collection filters distinct from each other where possible, to avoid odd rendering and pagination.

 Taxonomies